I’m Matt Pierce

 What You Get

-• Witness Memo: summary, verbatim key quotes, credibility notes, corroboration checklist
+• Witness Memo: Summary, verbatim key quotes, credibility notes, corroboration checklist

-• Records Digest: what matters, what’s missing, what contradicts the official story—indexed and searchable
+• Records Digest: What matters, what’s missing, what contradicts the official story—indexed and searchable

 • Timeline + Issues Map: events, sources, and conflict points (clean enough to drop into a motion outline)